SudhanshuSekharNaik/malloc-app/README.md

 BERT fraud classification

-RAG fraud reasoning
+RAG-based fraud reasoning

 Company size classification

 Industry classification

-Culture/sentiment analysis
+Sentiment analysis

 Interview intelligence

-Personalized application email drafting
+Personalized application emails

 Gmail OAuth workflow

-User-initiated email sending
+User-controlled email sending

 Job application tracker

 Follow-up tracking

-Interactive Swagger/OpenAPI explorer

-Deployed web application
+Swagger / OpenAPI documentation

+Render deployment

-Future improvements
+Future

-Production-grade persistent vector database
+Production-grade vector database

-Advanced memory consolidation

-Temporal memory versioning

-Explicit conflict-resolution workflows

-Advanced retrieval/reranking
+Advanced retrieval / reranking

-Larger evaluation benchmark suite
+Memory consolidation and versioning

+More robust model evaluation benchmarks

 Background notification infrastructure

 Additional job-board integrations

-Production authentication / multi-user isolation
+Production-grade authentication and tenant isolation

-More multimodal career workflows
+Expanded multimodal career workflows

-⚠️ Responsible Use
+Responsible Use

-Malloc() provides AI-assisted career decision support.
-Users should review outputs, especially job-authenticity assessments, company intelligence, resume modifications, AI-generated outreach, and career recommendations.

-The system should not be treated as a definitive authority on whether a company, job posting, or career decision is legitimate or appropriate.
+Malloc() is an AI-assisted career decision-support system.

+Its outputs should be reviewed by the user before acting on them, especially:

+Job authenticity assessments

+Company intelligence

+Resume modifications

+AI-generated outreach

+Career recommendations

+The system does not guarantee that a job posting is legitimate, that a company is suitable, or that a recommendation will produce a particular career outcome.

-📌 Project Information
+Project Snapshot

-Property

-Value

 Project